1. What goes on during the worship services?

 10. Will I be locked out if I arrive late for the service?

 Certainly not!
 Latecomers are asked to enter quietly.
-Ushers sit near the door and give you a copy of the Order of Service and help you find a seat if necessary.
+Ushers sit near the door, will give you a copy of the Order of Service, and will help you find a seat if necessary.